 Artificial General Intelligence (AGI) — Intelligence that is as capable as a human in accomplishing goals across a wide spectrum of circumstances.

 You and I excel at various things, we can recognize patterns, combine competencies, solve problems, create art, and learn skills we don’t yet have.
-We use logic, creativity, empathy and recall — each requiring a different sort of intelligence.
+We use logic, creativity, empathy, and recall — each requiring a different sort of intelligence.
 We take this diversity and breadth of intelligence for granted but creating this type of intelligence artificially is the great challenge of our time and is what most people in the field of AI research are trying to accomplish — creating a computer that is as smart as us across many different dimensions — and crucially — one that can teach itself new things.

 AI has by now succeeded in doing essentially everything that requires 'thinking' but has failed to do most of what people and animals do 'without thinking'. — Donald Knuth

 There’ve been many tests derived in order to ascertain when machine intelligences “become as smart as humans.”
 These range from the well-known Turing Test to the absurd Coffee Test.
-They all portend to assess a general capability that, among other things, involve the ability to reason, plan, solve problems, think abstractly, comprehend complex ideas, and learn quickly from experience.
+They all portend to assess a general capability that, among other things, involves the ability to reason, plan, solve problems, think abstractly, comprehend complex ideas, and learn quickly from experience.
 I’m not sure, however, that machines won’t be supremely impressive well short of passing these tests.
-I imagine stringing together hundreds or thousands or disparate ANI’s into something far more capable than any human in many ways.
+I imagine stringing together hundreds or thousands of disparate ANI’s into something far more capable than any human in many ways.
 At that point, it may very well appear to us, to be super-human…

 This is most often how people describe computers that are much smarter than humans across a wide range of intelligences.
 Some say all intelligences, but I’m not sure that is the threshold that need be passed.
-Of course computers are already super human in some arenas.
+Of course, computers are already superhuman in some arenas.
 I’ve mentioned some specific games in which humans can no longer compete, but computers have been better than humans at other things for decades — things like mathematical computation, financial market strategy, memorization, and memory recall come to mind.
-But soon more and more of those competences at which humans excel — things involving language translation, visual acuity, perception, and creativity — will be conquered by computers as the following illustration shows.
+But soon more and more of those competencies at which humans excel — things involving language translation, visual acuity, perception, and creativity — will be conquered by computers as the following illustration shows.

-Illustration of Hans Moravec’s “landscape of human competence,” where elevation represents difficulty for computers, and the rising sea level represents what computers are able to do.
+Illustration of Hans Moravec’s “landscape of human competence,” where elevation represents a difficulty for computers, and the rising sea level represents what computers are able to do.
 From “Life 3.0”

 1. How probable is it that we’ll develop AI that is smarter than humans?

 Of the three questions, this is the least fun but also, perhaps, the easiest to answer.
 At a recent conference comprised of the people most involved in working in the field of artificial intelligence, participants were asked when human-level intelligence would be achieved and less than 2% of the respondents believed the answer to be never.
-This poll asked specifically about AGI and not ASI, however, many people (including me) believe that the difficult task is developing a sufficiently advanced AI that can teach itself new things (AGI) and that a super intelligent version will emerge quite quickly thereafter.
-Some think this this emergence could take years or decades once we arrive at AGI.
+This poll asked specifically about AGI and not ASI, however, many people (including me) believe that the difficult task is developing a sufficiently advanced AI that can teach itself new things (AGI) and that a super-intelligent version will emerge quite quickly thereafter.
+Some think this emergence could take years or decades once we arrive at AGI.
 Others warn that it could be just a matter of hours after that first AGI is developed due to the speed of recursive self-improvement.
 It is this capacity for recursive self-improvement that many software engineers are indeed hoping to instill in their programs to speed development.
 It is also this ability that could very easily see our world go from no human-level AI’s to one to the first super-human AI very rapidly.

 While there are still a few skeptics who believe we will never develop human-level intelligence or that it won’t be for hundreds of years, a growing consensus among those closest to these efforts believe it will happen, and soon…